 If your Zendesk Support is configured to require users to register, each user must create an account, verify their email address, and also create a password.
-You may want verify for users in these cases:
+You may want to verify for your users in these cases:

-- Testing - You are testing your workflow and you want to create test users and tickets to test automations and triggers.
+- Testing - You are testing your workflow, and you want to create test users and tickets to test automations and triggers.
 You can add some test users for email accounts that you own and easily verify those new users.

 Identifying unverified email addresses

-Additionally, you can search for unverified primary email addresses by searching on the Customers page using the is_verified term.
+You can search for unverified primary email addresses by searching on the Customers page using the is_verified term.
 For example:

 is_verified:false Sunita returns all users named Sunita with an unverified primary email address